winth03/n8n-nodes-minio/README.md

 3. Select **Get** as the operation
 4. Specify the bucket name and object name
 5. The file content will be available as binary data in the specified field

-### Tips
-- Use the **Exists** operations to check if buckets or objects exist before performing other operations
-- Presigned URLs are useful for providing temporary access to objects without exposing credentials
-- All object operations work with binary data - ensure your input data is properly formatted
-- The node uses the official MinIO JavaScript SDK for reliable S3-compatible operations

 ## Resources